-The Clinical Haematology department caters for patients with diseases of the blood, both malignant and non-malignant, and provides comprehensive diagnostic services and continuing management to these patients.
+The clinical haematology department caters for patients with diseases of the blood, both malignant and non-malignant, and provides comprehensive diagnostic services and continuing management to these patients.
 For some malignant conditions, this may include the patient having an autologous stem cell transplant.

-The Gloucestershire Haematopoietic Stem Cell Transplant Service, which is part of the Department of Clinical Haematology at our hospitals, has received internationally-recognised accreditation for the adult autologous stem cell transplant programme by JACIE (Joint Accreditation Committee for the International Society for Cellular Therapy and the European Society for Blood and Marrow Transplantation).
+The Gloucestershire Haematopoietic Stem Cell Transplant Service, which is part of the department of clinical haematology at our hospitals, has received internationally-recognised accreditation for the adult autologous stem cell transplant programme by JACIE (Joint Accreditation Committee for the International Society for Cellular Therapy and the European Society for Blood and Marrow Transplantation).

 JACIE inspectors conducted an on-site evaluation of the ward and outpatient facility at Cheltenham General Hospital as well as the outpatient facility at Gloucestershire Royal Hospital.
 Accreditation is attained through evaluation of submitted documentation as well as the on-site inspections to determine if an organisation is in compliance with current JACIE standards.

-Clinical Haematology works very much as a team.
+Clinical haematology works very much as a team.
 The team regularly talk through every aspect of a patient’s care.
 Treatment plans for patients are also discussed with all the haematology experts.

 We aim to provide high quality care with consideration given to individual patient needs.
 Specialist diagnostic services and therapy are available within the department.

-The Department provides the following Outpatient Services:
+The department provides the following outpatient services:

-Inpatient and Day Case Services are based at
+Inpatient and day case services are based at:

 How to find us